Fake Accounts, Fake Content and Staying One Step Ahead

 The Emotional Hook Trick

-Most fake content tries to trigger strong emotion such as:
+Most fake content tries to trigger strong feelings.

 Fear